 Since the 1980s, NASA has been researching houseplants for the purpose of purifying space stations.
-Since then, various studies have come up with a list of particularly able plants which have a higher than average VOC filtering ability.
+Since then, various studies have come up with a list of particularly able plants which have a higher-than-average VOC filtering ability.
 Here are just a few.

 Aloe vera, a common household plant, does more than provide a home decor boost.
-Research suggests its a great absorber of formaldehyde and benzene, which are compounds commonly released by cleaning products and paints.
+Research suggests it’s a great absorber of formaldehyde and benzene, which are compounds commonly released by cleaning products and paints.
 The plant also has various therapeutic properties and has been used as a medicinal plant for at least 6,000 years.
-It’s used to treat skin conditions, accelerate healing of wounds, and even as a laxative.
+It’s used to treat skin conditions, accelerate the healing of wounds, and even as a laxative.

 The spider plant (Chlorophytum comosum) likes to chow on benzene, formaldehyde, carbon monoxide and xylene, the latter being an air pollutant that clogs the atmosphere in leather, rubber, and printing shops.

 Spider plants are very easy to grow, prefer dry soil and thrive in cooler homes.

 Also known as the Transvaal daisy, Gerbera daisy (Gerbera jamesonii), is a daisy-like bloomer that comes in a variety of jewel tones.
 Besides splashing your home with color, this daisy is very effective against trichloroethylene, which you might find on your dry-cleaned clothes.
 This makes the houseplant great for bedrooms or laundries.